 The United States established diplomatic relations with Seychelles in 1976, following Seychelles’ independence from the United Kingdom.
 The United States and Seychelles enjoy a history of partnership and cooperation based on shared priorities.
-In the Indian Ocean region, the two countries work together to fight piracy and terrorism, strengthen environmental sustainable development, and promote maritime security.
+In the Indian Ocean region, the two countries work together to promote maritime security, combat drug and other forms of trafficking, and protect the environment.

 Seychelles is a small island nation in the Western Indian Ocean with a population of 96,000 and an exclusive economic zone of 1.37 million square kilometers.
 A major tourist destination, Seychelles enjoys the highest per capita GDP in Africa.
-However, Seychelles’ tourism- and fishing-based economy is vulnerable to piracy in the region.
-The Government of Seychelles has therefore entered into several agreements with international partners, including the United States, to protect its territory and highly developed economy.
+However, Seychelles’ tourism- and fishing-based economy is vulnerable to piracy and illegal, unregulated and unreported fishing.
+The government of Seychelles has therefore entered into several agreements with international partners, including the United States, to protect its territory and highly developed economy.
 The government of Seychelles participated in the 2021 Leaders Summit on Climate and the December 2021 Democracy Summit.

 U.S. Assistance to Seychelles

 U.S. foreign assistance to Seychelles has focused on maritime security, including training and equipment for Seychelles coast guard, military, and police.
-The U.S. also provides exchange programs to and from the U.S. for promising leaders and professionals.
+The United States also provides exchange programs for promising leaders and professionals.
 Seychelles welcomes local U.S.-led education and training opportunities for all its people and benefits from U.S. public diplomacy programs.
 During the COVID-19 pandemic, the U.S. donated tens of thousands of vaccine doses as well as personal protective equipment.

 Bilateral Economic Relations